 The second reason was that the Via de la Plata crossed a part of Spain I had zero familiarity with, and I wanted to explore it.
 I wanted to discover more of Andalucía (I had only been to Sevilla once), walk through the remote areas of Extremadura, and stop in the beautiful cities of Mérida, Salamanca, and Cáceres.

-If any of these reasons resonate with you, I encourage you to walk the Via de la Plata.
-The route is truly wonderful, with breathtaking landscapes, cute little towns, large fields dotted with colorful flowers, adorable meadows, and just a few hills to test your lungs and reward you with more gorgeous views.
+If any of these reasons resonate, I encourage you to walk the Via de la Plata.
+The route is wonderful, with breathtaking landscapes, cute little towns, large fields dotted with colorful flowers, adorable meadows, and just a few hills to test your lungs and reward you with more gorgeous views.

 Before getting into the practical stuff, let me tell you that while a lot of the information I provide is objective, there’s a lot of my experience in these words.
 Other people or guides may tell you different things, though I doubt they would differ radically.
 So take this as one source of information for your Camino and look into others too.
 I will list a few resources at the end.

-Lastly, if you want to know more about my experience walking the Via de la Plata stage by stage, you can find part one here and part two here.
+If you want to know more about my experience walking the Via de la Plata stage by stage, here are the dedicated articles:

 Via de la Plata Stages